QryptInc/QryptInc.github.io/content/sdk/quickstarts/cpp/keygendistributed/index.md

                /res (Windows)

 {{% notice warning %}}
-The Qrypt Security Linux SDK v0.5.1 is compatible with CentOS 7 only.
+The Qrypt Security Linux SDK v0.5.2 and earlier is compatible with CentOS 7 only.
 The next release will migrate compatibility to modern versions of Fedora and Ubuntu.
 {{% /notice %}}

 **MacOS**
-1. Extract the SDK into ~/Library/Frameworks.
+1. Make sure there is a "Frameworks" directory in the local user's "Library" directory.
+If not create one.
+1. Copy the QryptSecurity.framework directory and its contents to ~/Library/Frameworks/.

 *Expected Folder structure (MacOS)*